 Milk is a great example of a food that is often fortified with vitamin D. The downfall of this however is that many fortified foods, like cereal, also contain sugar and saturated fats.

 Pay attention to the nutrition labels to see if any of the foods you eat each day are fortified with vitamin D (particularly dairy products).

 How else can I consume Vitamin D?

 A popular way to add vitamin D to your diet is through supplements.
-This is particularly the case during those months where natural sun exposure can be difficult.
-We carry our recommended choice for vitamin D supplements available for sale at our clinic.
+This is particularly the case during months when natural sun exposure can be limited.
+We carry our recommended choices of vitamin D supplements available for sale at our clinic.

 How much Vitamin D do I need each day?